sourcegraph/about/handbook/bizops/index.md

 * Sourcegraph.com Site-admin pages: customer subscriptions and license keys
 * [Pings](https://docs.sourcegraph.com/admin/pings) from self-hosted Sourcegraph instances containing anonymous and aggregated information
 * [Custom tool to track events](https://github.com/sourcegraph/sourcegraph/issues/5486) on the Sourcegraph.com instance
+* [Prometheus search data](https://sourcegraph.com/-/debug/grafana/d/0ZBSEmRWk/searcher?orgId=1&refresh=5s) represents the breakdown of search statuses (success, error, timeout, partial timeout) on [Sourcegraph.com](https://sourcegraph.com/search)

 ### Data tools

 * [Looker](#using-looker): Business intelligence/data visualization tool
 * Google Cloud Platform: BigQuery is our data warehouse and the database Looker runs on top of
 * Google Sheets: There are a [number of spreadsheets](https://drive.google.com/drive/folders/1vOyhFO90FjHe-bwnHOZeljHLuhXL2BAv)that Looker queries (by way of BigQuery).
+* BizOps does built ah-hoc tools to analyze data for various reasons.
+Currently, the only major tool [analyzes Sourcegraph.com search data](https://docs.google.com/spreadsheets/d/1C7ZMcurYv48CmKr_B1_rFNBdFazsxNq5c-wZMlUQjXQ/edit#gid=1679017494).
+All scripts are in the [analytics repo](https://github.com/sourcegraph/analytics).

+### Data pipelines

+Every data source is assumed to always be up-to-date unless noted otherwise.

+* HubSpot data: Every week on Sunday night or Monday morning, BizOps triggers [scripts](https://github.com/sourcegraph/analytics/tree/master/HubSpot%20ETL) that retrieve data from HubSpot and upload it to our database.
+This does mean that currently our HubSpot data in Looker is not updated during the week.
+If you have a particular reason you'd like it to be updated during the week, mention @ericbm in the #analytics channel in Slack.

 ## Using Looker